Has the supercapacitor been invented?

 I do not consider it impossible, but maybe 2008 is too optimistic.
 I still hope the super capacitor will arrive soon with the above mentioned cost and capacity and weight.
 This would mean a real boost for a more reliable and available use of intermittent durable energy sources..

-4 Responses to “Has the supercapacitor been invented?”
+4 replies on “Has the supercapacitor been invented?”

 I think you’re right: 2008 seems optimistic to me as well, but we surely need to get this up and running ASAP.
 Excellent article, as always, Marcel.
 Graphics and explanations very clear, as usual.
 Good job!